-The PHA must conduct an income examination 12 months after the initial over-income determination, unless the PHA determined the family's income fell below the over-income limit since the initial over-income determination.
-If the PHA determines the family continues to exceed the over-income limit for 12 consecutive months, the PHA must provide written notification of this 12-month over-income determination no later than 30 days after the income examination.
-The notice must state that the family has exceeded the over-income limit for 12 consecutive months and continuing to do so for a total of 24 consecutive months will result in the PHA following its continued occupancy policy for over-income families.
-Additionally, if applicable under PHA policy, the notice must include an estimate (based on current data) of the alternative non-public housing rent for the family's unit.
-The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+If the PHACOC determines the family continues to exceed the over-income limit for 12 consecutive months, COC must provide written notification of this 12-month over-income determination no later than 30 days after the income examination.
+The notice must state that the family has exceeded the over-income limit for 12 consecutive months and continuing to do so for a total of 24 consecutive months will result in the COC following its continued occupancy policy for over-income families.
+Additionally, if applicable under COC policy, the notice must include an estimate (based on current data) of the alternative non-public housing rent for the family's unit.
+COC must afford the family an opportunity for a hearing if the family disputes within a reasonable time COC's determination that the family has exceeded the over-income limit.
+However, the 24-month grace period does not restart if required notices do not include grievance rights Exhibits 13-3 and 13-4 provide sample 12-month notices based on HUD's model notices.

-If a family's income exceeds the applicable over-income limit after 12 consecutive months, within 10 business days, COC will notify the family in writing of the determination and that if the family continues to be over-income for 24 consecutive months, the family will be subject to COC's over-income policies.
+If a family's income continues to exceeds the applicable over-income limit after 12 consecutive months, within 10 business days of the determination, COC will notify the family in writing of the determination.
+The notice will state and that if the family continues to be over-income for 24 consecutive months, the family will be subject to COC's over-income policies.
 The notice will provide an estimate of the alternative non-public housing rent applicable to the family at the close of the 24 consecutive month period.
 The notice will also state that the family may request a hearing if the family disputes COC's determination in accordance with COC policies in Chapter 14.
+COC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments.

-Final Notice of Over-Income Status [24 CFR 960.507(c)(3) and 960.509]
+Final Notice of Over-Income Status [24 CFR 960.507(c)(3) and 960.509